Sections included in this article:

-Regardless, if you have an invention you know you can market, a patent is necessary to do so.
+Regardless, if you have an invention that you know you can market, acquiring a patent is the only way to legally do so.
 Accessing resources to better understand what’s required of you, or consulting with a patent attorney to navigate any complications, can speed up this process.

-What is a patent?
+What Is a Patent?

 The United States Patent and Trademark Offices (USPTO) states, “A patent cannot be obtained upon a mere idea or suggestion.
 The patent is granted upon the new machine, manufacture, etc., as has been said, and not upon the idea or suggestion of the new machine.”

+Anyone who has developed an original, sufficiently complex idea and manufactured an invention that meets patent requirements can apply for a patent.
 The USPTO explains, “any person who ‘invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent,’ subject to the conditions and requirements of the law.”

 • Utility Patent

 A utility patent is granted to protect the invention of, discovery of, or improvement upon “any new and useful process, machine, article of manufacture, or composition of matter.”
 Utility patents protect the functionality and mechanism behind your invention.

 • Design Patent

 A design patent protects the ornamental and visual characteristics of a product.
 As with any patent, design patents must be non-obvious and novel: you cannot simply use an existing design in a new color.
 Design patents are both less expensive and less common than utility patents and often take less time to approve.

 • Plant Patent

 A plant patent protects new engineered species of plants, again provided the inventor can prove certain specified characteristics.
 Officially, the patent “may be granted to anyone who invents or discovers and asexually reproduces any distinct and new variety of plant.”

-Even if you have experience in the application process and a clear plan of use for your patent, it is expedient to hire a lawyer specifically trained in patent law to assist you in the process.
+Should yours be among the thousands selected, consider your overall intentions.
+Do you plan to produce and sell the technology or product you have patented?
+Do you plan to license the patent and collect royalties?
+Even if you have experience in the application process and a clear plan of use for your patent, it is recommended to hire a lawyer specifically trained in patent law to assist you in the process.